Public Policy Manager Jobs in USA with Visa Sponsorship

 What practical steps should I take if an employer says they don't sponsor?

 First, confirm whether they mean cap-subject sponsorship or all sponsorship, since some employers will sponsor cap-exempt petitions at universities or nonprofits without realizing it.
 If they genuinely won't sponsor, focus your search on employers with established immigration programs.
-If you're an Australian citizen, the E-3 visa is significantly easier for employers to process than the H-1B, which can change the conversation.
+If you're an Australian citizen, the E-3 visa is significantly easier for employers to process than the H-1B visa, which can change the conversation.
 Use Migrate Mate to filter for sponsorship-open Public Policy Manager roles.

 What is the prevailing wage requirement for sponsored Public Policy Manager jobs?